grafana/loki/docs/sources/clients/promtail/installation.md

 A `DaemonSet` will deploy Promtail on every node within a Kubernetes cluster.

 The DaemonSet deployment works well at collecting the logs of all containers within a cluster.
 It's the best solution for a single-tenant model.
-Please make sure you set the {YOUR_LOKI_ENDPOINT} placeholder with your Loki endpoint.
+Replace `{YOUR_LOKI_ENDPOINT}` with your Loki endpoint.

 ```yaml
 --- # Daemonset.yaml